schmich/chrome-extension-localization/README.md

 <p align="center"><img src="assets/diagram.png"/></p>

 ## Setup Guide

+This guide assumes your Chrome extension source is hosted on GitHub and can be integrated with [Travis CI](https://travis-ci.org/).
+The following steps will get you started with using Chrome Extension Localization to manage your localization efforts.

 This tool was created to help localize the [Marinara](https://github.com/schmich/marinara) Chrome extension.
 The following walkthrough will use `marinara` as the example project name and `schmich` as the example user name.